-Pain can be both physical and emotional, and on some continuum we have all experienced both (high school was a tough time).
-However, like most things over time we can become accustomed to or adapt to certain pains in our life and learn to live with them making sacrifices to accommodate them.
+Pain can be both physical and emotional, and on some continuum, we have all experienced both (high school was a tough time).
+However, like most things over time we can become accustomed to or adapt to pain and pleasure in our life and learn to live with them making sacrifices to accommodate them.

 But do we really need to sacrifice quality of life to accommodate pain that serves no purpose?

 How long do you leave a pebble in your shoe before you take your shoe off and remove it?
 Yes, you could just deal with it, not complain and remain uncomfortable.
 Or you could slow down, stop, acknowledge the cause of the pain, recognize the discomfort and take action to remove it.
 The 60 seconds it took to achieve this improved the remainder of your day… no brainer right?

 Now amplify this soft analogy to identify a bigger pain……does it make sense to spend 6-12 months addressing a major pain in your life to improve the quality of the next 30, 40, 50 years?